Skip to content

 Why Work With a Therapist?

-Therapy can help a person with bipolar disorder better manage the disease and return to doing the things that they enjoy.
-It can also help a person learn how to cope with symptoms, improve relationships, and more.
+Therapy can help individuals with bipolar disorder better manage the disease and return to doing the things that they enjoy.
+It can also help them learn how to cope with symptoms, improve relationships, and more.
+It is important to find a therapist that is trained in a variety of treatment approaches and can address the complexity of this disorder as well as any co-existing mental health conditions.

 What to Look for When Finding a Therapist

-Next, search for therapists who have experience in treating bipolar disorder.
+Search for a therapist with experience in treating bipolar disorder.
 It is a good idea to talk to several therapists to determine their treatment approach and whether it will be a good match.
 Some questions to ask include:

 • What kinds of therapy do you use to treat bipolar disorder?